DaltonCarter/Crystal_Technology_1.20/README.txt

 This technology has at its center several different colored "Core Crystals" that each do something different.
-Most Notably are the RED crystals which are used in weapons, and are HIGHLY VOLATILE simply dropping one can result in an explosion equivalant to a nuclear explosion.
+Most Notably are the RED crystals which are used in weapons, and are HIGHLY VOLATILE simply dropping one can result in an explosion equivalent to a nuclear explosion.
 Frequently used as a "HAIL MARY" tactic Soldiers have thrown these crystals and beamed back onto the cruiser they are assigned to.

 Core Technology also features a multi-stage metal alloy called "Core Steel" which has been used in everything from